The Falcons busted out of their cage by defeating Conestoga Valley, 48-30, improving to 6-10 overall and 5-6 in Section One in the process.

 Sophomore forward Alex Rich led the Falcons with 15 points, while Emily Wagner chipped in 10 points and Rachel Miller tallied six points.

 "She's (Alex) a tough kid," Donmoyer said.
 "She definitely has a nose for the basketball.
 She can take most of the girls that are playing her.
-She can take them outside and get off the dribble to the basket, and if she doesn't do that,
+She can take them outside and get off the dribble to the basket, and if she doesn't do that, she can shoot the ball.

 After three games of disappointment, Donmoyer believes this win could be just what his team needed to finish the season strong.